South Georgia, Antarctica & the Southern Ocean on a Tall Ship

 95% of Worlds Fur Seals

-South Georgia has over 1.8 million fur seals and the noises they make are extraordinary: Howling like red indians, barking like dogs, it can be quite erie at night on anchor watch (usually voluntary- but part of the experience).
+South Georgia has over 1.8 million fur seals and the noises they make are extraordinary: Howling like a banshee, barking like dogs, it can be quite erie at night on anchor watch (usually voluntary- but part of the experience).
 There are over 300 000 elephant seals occupying the beaches.
 What is strange but understandable is the rarity of whales along this krill rich coastline.
 Every natural harbour was once a whaling port and the beaches are littered with whale bones.
 It is as if the warning to stay away from the islands has been passed down the generations.

 Flora & Humans